moostafa1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js --> deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders

+11-directories --> ounts the number of directories and sub-directories in the current directory {The current and parent directories should not be taken into account -- Hidden directories should be counted}